zvada/technology/docs/software/container-development-guide.md

 If the Travis-CI build completes successfully, you should shortly see new `fresh` and timestamp tags appear in the DockerHub repository.

-!!! note "Automatic weekly rebuilds"
+!!! info "Automatic weekly rebuilds"
     If the repo's Travis-CI is configured as above, container images will automatically rebuild, and therefore pick up new packages available in minefield once per week.